-This is another amazing Italian recipe from Rosa’s beautiful blog For the Love of Italian Cooking.
-This recipe for Gnudi – Ricotta Dumplings – with Tomato Sauce – Italian Food is the fourth recipe I’ve cooked following Rosa’s recipes.
-The first one I have ever made was her glorious Tiramisu, I’ve made that dessert lots of times while Rosa was still alive…
+This ricotta dumplings in tomato sauce are another amazing Italian recipe from Rosa's beautiful blog For the Love of Italian Cooking.
+This recipe is the fourth recipe I've cooked following Rosa's recipes.
+The first one I have ever made was her glorious Tiramisu, I've made that dessert lots of times while Rosa was still alive...

 The other two I have cooked, after Rosa passed away in March, were Rosa's Ultimate Homemade Meat Sauce for Pasta or Macerated Strawberries with Sugar and Whipped Cream.
 If you had a chance to read these last two blog posts, you might know that Rosa, who was a mother of three small children was killed in an act of domestic violence by her own husband.
 So sad!
 And even sadder is that this kind of things happen every day somewhere in the world.

 According to the World Health Organisation, “almost one third (30%) of women who have been in a relationship report that they have experienced some form of physical and/or sexual violence by their intimate partner in their lifetime”.
 And “globally, as many as 38% of murders of women are committed by a male intimate partner”.

 - Simply put, gnudi are gnocchi made with ricotta instead of potatoes.

 - Rosa said that this recipe for gnudi reminded her of her mother's and grandmother's ricotta dumplings in tomato sauce, a typical recipe from Calabria.